Red-engage logo

 Rationale: Fast / Low Risk / "Hunter" approach

 Reddit is replacing LinkedIn for many technical hires.
-Founders and business owners lurk in niche subreddits looking for talent because Upwork takes too huge a cut and LinkedIn is full of bots (side comment: LinkedIn posts are getting out of hand nowadays, don't you guys agree?
-Here's a compilation you can browse for fun).
+Founders and business owners lurk in niche subreddits looking for talent because Upwork takes too large a cut and LinkedIn is oversaturated with automated outreach.

 How Method #3 Works